-If you want, you can also format your internal links (e.g. make the link bold, italicized, add color, etc …) using the format buttons in your WordPress visual content editor menu (< there’s that internal link again! :)) …
+You can format your internal links (e.g. you can italicize your link, make it bold, add color, etc …) using the format buttons in your WordPress visual content editor menu (< there’s that internal link again! :)) …

-No tutorial on adding content links would feel complete without showing you how to delete links that you no longer want, so let’s take care of this topic right now.
+No tutorial on adding content links is complete without showing you how to delete links that you no longer want, so let’s take care of this topic right now.

-To remove a hyperlink from your pages or posts, just click anywhere on the link and then click either the little cross icon on the link editor floating box or the ‘Remove link’ feature on the content editor menu as shown below
+To delete a hyperlink from your posts or pages, just click anywhere on the link and then click either the ’remove’ icon on the link editor floating bar or the ‘Remove link’ tool on the WordPress content editor menu as shown below

 Your link will be removed …

-So far, we have looked at how to create links to content in WordPress manually using the built-in WordPress inline linking feature.
+So far, we have looked at how to create internal links to content manually using the built-in WordPress link function.

-Are there any WordPress plugins that can perform this job?
+Are there plugins for WordPress that can do this task?

-Yes … Of course!
-As we explain in this article, there are WordPress plugins for everything.
-And if you cannot find a plugin that does what you are looking for, one can be created for you.
+Yes, there are!
+As we explain here, there are WordPress plugins for just about everything.
+And if you can’t find a plugin that does what you are looking for, one can be created for you.

-Also, depending on the type of plugins and themes installed on your website, you can get additional SEO benefits from internal linking features such as:
+Also, depending on the kind of WordPress theme used on your site, you can get additional SEO benefits from internal linking features such as:

-In another article, we’ll discuss additional SEO linking strategies in WordPress, examine the pros and cons of automating links in WordPress, and look at a few plugins you can look at for creating internal links automatically in your content:
+In another article, we’ll discuss additional methods of linking content in WordPress, examine the benefits and challenges of automating content links in WordPress, and look at several WordPress plugins you can check out for creating links automatically in your content:

 (Internal linking for SEO.
-Source: No Sweat WP Internal Links Lite - WP plugin)
+Image source: No Sweat WP Internal Links Lite - WP plugin)

 Congratulations!
-Now you know how to easily create internal links in your WordPress pages and posts.
+Now you know how easy it is to create internal content links in your WordPress pages and posts.